 The interior of the BMW 7 Series doesn’t only look and feel good, it smells good.
 That’s thanks to acres of soft leather upholstery as standard, available in a range of colours, complemented by plenty of trim material choice.
 The feeling of quality is enhanced by ceramic-coated switches, which are all well-placed and lovely to use.
 Behind the simple-but-tactile steering wheel is a large digital screen in place of traditional instruments.
 It looks impressive, but it isn’t always easy to read at a glance, so we’d recommend ticking the ‘Technology Package’ options box to get the head-up display.
 A wide touchscreen in the middle of the dashboard takes care of other functions and it can be intuitively operated with a rotary controller on the centre console.
 It’s very easy to get comfortable thanks to electric adjustment of the front seats as standard.

 How practical is it?

 BMW quotes a figure of over 500 litres for the boot capacity of the 7 Series, which should be enough to carry luggage for four adults going to the airport.
 And it’s the type of car that will be used primarily as a limousine.
 Space in the back of the standard wheelbase version is generous by any measure, but the long wheelbase model feels especially luxurious.
-That feeling can be ramped up further by the addition of upgraded rear seats with electric adjustment, heating and ventilation and even a massage function.
+That feeling can be ramped up further by the addition of upgraded rear seats with electric adjustment, heating and ventilation and even a massage function, and you can also add a touchscreen tablet that pops out from the centre armrest that gives those in the back control over the infotainment system.
 Even the tallest of people will be comfortable in the back and there’s plenty of storage for bits and bobs, too.